 Review Criteria (for all submissions)

 All proposals will be reviewed and ranked by the CSA Conference program committee.
-The CSA Conference program chair may accept or decline your proposal, or offer you the opportunity to work with another workshop proposer.
+The CSA Conference program chair may accept or decline your proposal.

 All abstracts will be evaluated based on the degree to which it:

 - Presents an original argument, not only descriptive account of a project.
 Offer a clear rationale, intellectual-grounding, and outcome/payoff for the presentation (i.e., “so what”), including practical advice on best practices for or tools that can be put to use by other people in the community.

 - Uses data (interpretive, qualitative, or quantitative approaches) to make their case for citizen science (but does not simply detail scientific findings; e.g., “These data reveal that invasive plants are found in 99% of all public natural areas”).

 - Is clear and well written.
 Abstract should be free from spelling and grammatical errors.
 Where appropriate, background, methods, results, and conclusions should be clear.
 For all abstracts the topic and take home message should be obvious.